Skip to main content

 Where we are unable to produce our own renewable or low-carbon energy, we seek to buy 100% renewable energy from elsewhere.

 In 2019, we switched our facilities in the UK and Germany to electricity contracts backed by the Renewable Energy Guarantee of Origin (REGO) scheme.
-This reduced our emissions under greenhouse gas reporting frameworks by 21%.

 Closed-loop manufacturing